 Danger of too many ways to do things

 One of the risks inherent in comprehensive intranet solutions is that there are in fact very often many ways to accomplish something.
-As this cartoon we created in response to a real experience with a customer illustrates very well :
+As this cartoon we created in response to a genuine experience with a customer illustrates very well:

-Choice and freedom is not always the holy grail we might consider it to be as intranet vendors – sometimes information can be harder to find precisely because it could have been communicated in many different ways.
+Choice and freedom are not always the holy grail we might consider it to be as intranet vendors – sometimes information can be harder to find precisely because it could have been communicated in many ways.

 What is the future of Intranets and what is their place in Digital Workplaces?

-We expect them to certainly become even more user centric, beautiful and engaging environments that are accessible on any device and a real pleasure to use.
-But these are all just attributes – rather than defining what they should actually do.
+We expect them to certainly become even more user centric, beautiful, and engaging environments that are accessible on any device and a real pleasure to use.
+But these are all just attributes – rather than defining what they should do.

 But in our view the same points can simply be extended to define the digital workplace.
 It again focuses on integration and a consistent user experience to provide solutions that most users will use most of the time.
 And provides seamless access to external applications that are more specialised.

-To us, in 2015 – we have four cornerstone platforms that we hope meet our goal of offering an integrated and consistent solution providing most of the tools that most users need to accomplish their work.
+To us, we have four cornerstone platforms that we hope meet our goal of offering an integrated and consistent solution providing most of the tools that most users need to accomplish their work.

 This list of course can be changed and debated endlessly.

-For example we can argue that all companies make sales so some kind of CRM or sales management tool should be a part of the integrated workplace instead of a specialised application accessible from it.
+For example, we can argue that all companies make sales so a CRM or sales management tool should be a part of the integrated workplace instead of a specialised application accessible from it.

-But in reality the sales team is a small specialised unit and so that functionality does not fit our definition of what should be in the integrated workplace.
+But, the sales team is a small, specialised unit and so that functionality does not fit our definition of what should be in the integrated workplace.
 It should however most certainly be easily accessed from the intranet and will often have key data accessed from it and displayed back in the integrated workplace.